Performance indicator: Problems

+Performance Indicators (PIs) are widely used to measure, manage and provide public accountability across sectors like healthcare, business, education and government.
+However, they can have challenges and limitations that may affect data accuracy, relevance, and effectiveness if not carefully considered.
 In practice, overseeing key performance indicators can prove expensive or difficult for organizations.
 Some indicators such as staff morale may be impossible to quantify.
 As such, dubious KPIs can be adopted that can be used as a rough guide rather than a precise benchmark.

 Key performance indicators can also lead to perverse incentives and unintended consequences as a result of employees working to the specific measurements at the expense of the actual quality or value of their work.

 Sometimes, collecting statistics can become a substitute for a better understanding of the problems, so the use of dubious KPIs can result in progress in aims and measured effectiveness becoming different.
 For example, during the Vietnam War, US soldiers were shown to be effective in kill ratios and high body counts, but this was misleading when used to measure aims as it did not show the lack of progress towards the US goal of increasing South Vietnamese government control of its territory.
 Another example would be to measure the productivity of a software development team in terms of lines of source code written.
 This approach can easily add large amounts of dubious code, thereby inflating the line count but adding little value in terms of systemic improvement.
 A similar problem arises when a footballer kicks a ball uselessly to build up their statistics.

+Here are some potential problems, examples and impacts with Performance Indicators: